 Maintenance of Accreditation

-Criteria for continuing re-accreditation will include case volume (>400 cases/year), completion of fellow survey feedback and case logs, and payment of dues.
-Fellows may complete the case logs but the fellowship director will be responsible for both submitting the information and confirming its accuracy.
-Beginning at the end of the 2015-16 fellowship year, case log data will be made available to the public on the ACPNF web site and updated each year.
+Criteria for continuing re-accreditation will include case volume (total case volume of >400 cases/year as well as fellow participation in minimum required case volume for each case category as specified above), maintaining adequate faculty numbers and faculty ABPNS certification status, and payment of dues.
+Fellows may complete the fellow case logs but the fellowship director will be responsible for both submitting the information and confirming its accuracy.
+Case log data will be made available to the public on the ACPNF web site and updated each year.

-Programs will ordinarily be re-accredited every 5 years.
-Triggers for evaluation of accreditation at shorter intervals include a decrease in case volume below the requirement, concerning findings on fellow surveys, failure to match a fellow at least once in every 3 years and changes to program leadership.
+Programs will ordinarily be re-accredited on an ongoing basis.
+Triggers for evaluation of accreditation include a decrease in case volume below the requirements either in general or by category, concerning findings on fellow surveys, match irregularities, failure to match a fellow at least once in every 3 years and changes to program leadership.